 The Winslow Death March

 That’s partially because some of the riders were already familiar with the area from past participation in the Joe Martin Stage Race.
-The annual event is one of the longest, continually held cycling races in the United States, and typically brings over 500 athletes from 24 countries to Fayetteville each year.
+The annual event is one of the longest, continually held cycling races in the United States, and typically includes over 750 athletes from 24 countries.
 Shuley said the Joe Martin race organizers were also a big help in sending the team in the right directions for its daily rides.

 The group logged nearly 500 miles and climbed over 30,000 feet during the camp, according to data on the riders’ Strava profiles.